SallyWY/EasyML/QuickStart.md

 ### Stop and restart containers
 * If you want to rebuild the cluster, you can use `sh stop_containers.sh` to stop and remove *hadoop-master, hadoop-slave1 and hadoop-slave2* containers and use `sh rm_images.sh` to remove *cluster* image.
 * If you have restart your docker or entity machine, the containers need to be restarted, you can use `sh restart_service.sh` to restart all containers.
 But you need to note that after you have executed the `sh restart_service.sh`, you will enter the *hadoop-master* container, meanwhile you also need to execute the `sh restart.sh` in *hadoop-master* container to restart *hadoop, spark and oozie* service.
+* Remember to run `stop_containers.sh` when you don't need hadoop service, or next time you'll find `mysql` images have already existed and mysql can't work.

+### Using BDA
+* Make sure you have set well CMDFormat in your own uploaded program, so that it can be easy to use in later jobs.
+* Remember to clarify the relationship among programs especially in distributed jobs.